Excel VBA MsgBox -11 Examples

 Read More: Excel VBA Code to Click OK on Message Box Automatically

 6.2.
-Use of vbOKCancel Argument to Create MsgBox with OK and Cancel Buttons
+Using the vbOKCancel Argument to Create a MsgBox with OK and Cancel Buttons

-We use the vbOKCancel button in the MsgBox when we want to prompt the user either to confirm or cancel an operation.
-This button displays both OK and Cancel options for the user to choose from, allowing the user to indicate whether to proceed with an operation or cancel it.
+Use the vbOKCancel button in the MsgBox to prompt the user either to confirm or cancel an operation.

 VBA Code for MsgBox with OK and Cancel Buttons

-Enter the following code in your VBA Editor and press the Run button or F5 key to run the code:
+• Enter the following code in the VBA Editor and click Run or press F5 to run the code:

 Sub vbOKCancel_Button()